Decoding the Complexities of Administrative Decision-Making: Soft Law, Statement of Reasons and Challenging Reasons

 Elisa Hesling, Special Counsel, FOI Solutions

-Elisa is Special Counsel at FOI Solutions.
 Elisa was admitted to practice in 1999 and has extensive experience in FOI law, privacy law and policy, and other administrative law areas.
-She sits on various committees at the Law Institute, including the Administrative Review and Constitutional Law Committee, of which she is a deputy chair.
-Elisa worked for a state government department, a boutique building law firm and as an Associate to a Judge of the Supreme Court of Victoria before joining FOI Solutions.
+In October 2015, she obtained Accreditation from the Law Institute of Victoria as a Specialist in Administrative Law.
+She sits on various committees at the Law Institute, including the Administrative Review and Constitutional Law Committee.
+Prior to working at FOI Solutions, Elisa worked for a state government department, a boutique building law firm and as an Associate to a Judge of the Supreme Court of Victoria.
 Elisa prides herself on providing practical legal advice to assist clients manage potentially complex and technical administrative law issues, working with clients to promptly and thoroughly respond to their administrative law queries.

 Emily Latif, Barrister, Castan Chambers